ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: While using the News12Paper theme and tagDiv Composer plugin, there is an issue with the AMP menu (user-end issue). #5608
 * Fixed: Change Twitter as X #5609
 * Fixed: Amazon auto links are not working on AMP #5583

-= 1.0.95 (7th May 2024) =
-* Fixed: rtrim(): Argument #1 ($string) must be of type string, WP_Error given #5588
-* Fixed: Issue persist due to recent update with poll maker plugin #5585
-* Fixed: PHP Warning: Attempt to read property "ID" on null #5589
-* Test: Test with new version of wordpress i.e. 6.5v #5581
-* Fixed: Validation issues in images when using Pencil builder #5592

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)